LASA 2020 Rules and Policies

 Click here to access a list of terms used on the LASA 2020 website and their definitions.

-In accordance with the Legal Aid Services Act, 2020 (LASA 2020), Legal Aid Ontario (LAO) developed Legal Aid Services Rules (Rules).
+In accordance with the Legal Aid Services Act, 2020 (LASA 2020), Legal Aid Ontario (LAO) developed the Legal Aid Services Rules (Rules).
 These Rules are approved by LAO’s Board of Directors and now govern the administration of legal aid services in Ontario.
 They have enabled LAO to modernize and streamline its operational structure, increasing efficiency, and continually improving its service.

 All provisions of Amending Rules are consolidated into the Consolidated Rules, whether or not they are in force.
 Provisions that are not yet in force appear as grey-shaded text.